Future Proof Youth-led Projects

 Youth in the Indigo Future Proof Action group at the Spring Ditch Festival in Stanley

-The project ‘Future Proof: Young People, Disaster Recovery and (Re)building Communities’, brings together eight local Councils and partners, two Aboriginal CCOs, Victoria University, two Local Learning Employment Networks and YACVic, to develop and enhance local recovery outcomes and resilience for fire-affected young people and communities in Eastern Victoria.
+The project ‘Future Proof: Young People, Disaster Recovery and (Re)building Communities’, brings together eight local Councils, two Aboriginal CCOs, Victoria University, two Local Learning Employment Networks and YACVic, to develop and enhance local recovery outcomes and resilience for fire-affected young people and communities in Eastern Victoria.

 The project, led by Youth Affairs Council Victoria (YACVic), has received a two-year Australian Government Black Summer Bushfire Recovery grant and aims to drive youth-led disaster risk reduction outcomes for fire-affected young people and communities across Eastern Victoria.